This article will introduce you to the Pilot Frixion range of pens. All views are only my own and not Pilot’s.

 Don’t leave anything you have written on in your car on a hot day as it will disappear from your book.

-Don't run a piece of paper that has frixion ink on it through a copier as the heat will also make it disappear.
+Don’t run a piece of paper that has frixion ink on it through a copier or laminator as the heat will also make it disappear.

 Basically don’t heat it up by any means unless you want it to disappear, and remember to bring it back chill it in the freezer below -10c .

-I have tried the frixion colors, ball, clickers and soft lights and I like them a lot.
-The ball and clickers I have been using for hand lettering with good results but I press too hard when I'm not using fountain pens so the shape of the letters are still there even when the inks not.
-This isn't a fault of the pen and they don't need to be pressed hard into the paper it is just how I am used to using ballpoints and gel pens.
-The colors range is very vivid and user friendly but it would be nice to have a smaller nib as they are a bit wide for fine work.
-The soft lights are lovely and very muted but I think they may be a bit too muted, thats just my opinion though.
+I have tried the Pilot Frixion colors, ball, clickers, point and soft lights and I like them a lot.
+The ball and clickers I have been using for hand lettering with good results.
+The colors range is very vivid and user-friendly but it would be nice to have a smaller nib as they are a bit wide for fine work.
+The soft lights are lovely and very muted but I think they may be a bit too muted, that’s just my opinion though.
 The Frixion Point would have to be my favourite in the range as it has a needlepoint and comes it a range of colours.
 All together they are very useable fun pens and I recommend them as an alternative to a pencil and eraser.